Welcome

 Frequently Asked Topics

-OHCIA is not the Office of Equity and Inclusion and DOES NOT process credentials.
-You must reach out to OHA/OEI for information on credentials.
+OHCIA is not the Equity and Inclusion Division and DOES NOT process credentials.
+You must reach out to OHA/Equity and Inclusion Division for information on credentials.

 OHCIA is a non-profit meant to help interpreters complete the 60-hour Health Care Interpreter Training and we provide Continuing Education Unit classes online.

-The Office of Equity and Inclusion is the part of the Oregon Health Authority (OHA) that oversees and regulates the certification and qualification process for health care interpreters (HCIs).
+The Equity and Inclusion Division is the part of the Oregon Health Authority (OHA) that oversees and regulates the certification and qualification process for Health Care interpreters (HCIs).

 You can contact the Health Care Interpreter (HCI) Program at HCI.Program@dhsoha.state.or.us